hsnucnmc/winter-2022/mysql.md

 # SQL - Basic Statements

-`UPDATE` statement is "U", it can modify the existing records in a table.
+`UPDATE` statement is "U" in CRUD, it can modify the existing records in a table.

 The syntax is